sravyakiran11/sravyakiran11/README.md

 - 👋 Hi, I’m @sravyakiran11
 - 👀 I’m interested in designing
-- 🌱 I’m currently learning Business Intelligence
+- 🌱 I’m currently open to opportunities
 - 💞️ I’m looking to collaborate on Business Intelligence topics with anyone who is interested to work with me
 - 📫 How to reach me sravyakiran11@gmail.com, +47 93932707
 <!---